Industry solutions

 The dental industry’s answer to this has been consolidation.
 DSOs now own over 8,000 clinics and employ 100,000-plus dentists, growing at 16% annually.
 They achieve 50-55% overhead through centralized operations.
 And yet, most dentists who sell to DSOs describe the decision the same way: they did not want to stop being independent, they wanted to stop drowning in administration.
 On the medical side, only 42% of physicians remain in private practice — down 18 percentage points in a decade — driven largely by the same administrative exhaustion.

 The practices I consult with do not need another platform.
 They need the workflows that connect their existing platforms — the multi-step, multi-system processes that currently live in their office manager’s head.
-The insurance verification that should trigger automatically when tomorrow’s appointments are confirmed.
-The recall outreach that should launch when a patient hits 30 days overdue, escalate at 60, and flag for personal follow-up at 90.
-The review request that should go out two hours after a positive visit, but route to a private feedback form if the patient had a complaint.
+In a practice that already runs Cliniko, that can mean the insurance verification that should trigger automatically when tomorrow’s appointments are confirmed.
+It can mean the recall outreach that should launch when a patient hits 30 days overdue, escalate at 60, and flag for personal follow-up at 90.
+It can mean the review request that should go out two hours after a positive visit, but route to a private feedback form if the patient had a complaint.

 Streamline Insurance Verification